jonathancrabtree/Circleator/README.md

 ### Overview

-The Charm City Circleator--or Circleator for short--is a Perl-based visualization tool for producing circular plots of genome-associated data, like this one:
+The Charm City Circleator--or Circleator for short--is a Perl-based visualization tool developed at the [Institute for Genome Sciences][igs] in the University of Maryland's School of Medicine.
+Circleator produces circular plots of genome-associated data, like this one:

 ![Sample Circleator image][sample image]